Shape Your Future, Starting in Siegen

 Compulsory modules: Analysis I-II, Linear Algebra I, II, 1st software internship

-Compulsory/elective modules from computer science, mechanical engineering, physics, economics or philosophy, depending on the application subject
+Compulsory/core elective modules from computer science, mechanical engineering, physics, economics or philosophy, depending on the chosen application field

 Study section II